AbdallahMaherDev/QR-code-component-3/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the "QR code component" challenge from Frontend Mentor.
+This project is a simple yet elegant QR code component that follows best practices in design and responsiveness.
+The goal was to create a visually appealing and accessible component that fits seamlessly into any interface
 🚀 Features

 Responsive and accessible design